xgmitt00-220814/Type1toUnicode/README.md

 6. "no Font objects on the page" happens on pages that contain only images, most commonly in scanned documents.
 You'd need to use an OCR software to extract text from such pages.

+**To sum it up:**
-To sum it up: in case 1, your PDF was already completely repaired.
-If you encounter cases 2, 3 or 4, the fonts can be repaired, but additional work on the JSON file is needed.
-If the script finishes with "0 fonts repaired completely" and there are only cases 5 or 6 in the logs, then you're out of luck.
+* In case 1, your PDF was already completely repaired.
+* If you encounter cases 2 or 4, the fonts can be repaired, but additional work on the JSON file is needed.
+* If the script finishes with "0 fonts repaired completely" and there are only cases 5 or 6 in the logs, then you're out of luck.

 **Remember: you should always double-check the output PDFs, even when there are no warnings in the log!** Probably the easiest way is to select all text (Ctrl+A) and then paste it to an Unicode-capable plaintext editor (such as Notepad++).

 ## Analyzing multiple files
-If you want to analyze multiple files at once, you can put them in the same directory as the script and run
+If you want to analyze or repair multiple files at once, you can put them in the same directory as the script and run
 ```
 forfiles /m *.pdf /c "cmd /c Type1toUnicode.exe -p @file -f multi_ascii.json -v"
 ```